Less is more

 There are many things Vina Lustado plans not to do in 2014 — or ever again.
 She won’t spend half a day cleaning her house.
 She won’t organize her garage.
 She’s unlikely ever to water a lawn.
 She will not pay a utility bill.
 She will not make a mortgage payment.
 She probably won’t misplace her keys.
 What she will do, however, is gaze at the moon and count the stars from her cozy bed for hour after delicious hour, unburdened by the trappings of a consumption-based lifestyle.
 She will live the new American Dream.

-Last month, following a full year of weekends spent with some sort of tool in hand, the 47-year-old Ojai architect moved into her fantasy home: a 140-square-foot “tiny house” that she designed and partially constructed.
+Last month, following a full year of weekends spent with some sort of tool in hand, the 47-year-old residential designer from Ojai moved into her fantasy home: a 140-square-foot “tiny house” that she designed and partially constructed.
 She intends to live there forever.

 “When I slept there the first night it was pretty amazing,” she gushes.
 “It’s like camping but I’m inside my tiny house.
 Part of the reason I built this house is because I knew I could have a skylight in my loft, and looking at the stars at night was something I always wanted.
 My dream finally came true.”